 No other payment option is available WITHOUT PRIOR AGREEMENT.

-If you pay in instalments for the Academy this will be over a 6 month period taken from your credit card.
-Please note you are entering a contract by paying in instalments and that means there is a requirement upon you to pay every month’s payment in full for a total of 6 instalments.
+If you pay in instalments for the Academy this will be over the advertised period taken from your credit or debit card.
+Please note you are entering a contract by paying in instalments and that means there is a requirement upon you to pay every month’s payment in full for a total of all the agreed instalments.
 It is NOT a membership and it is not a discounted way of purchasing the program by choosing to pay fewer instalments.

 Further Information on Paying by Instalments for the Academy

-When you pay by instalments Pinecroft Holdings Ltd is LOANING you the full price and you are paying that LOAN back over 6 months interest free (note — it is the same price even though I am offering split payments, there is no additional interest charge).
+When you pay by instalments Pinecroft Holdings Ltd is LOANING you the full price and you are paying that LOAN back over the advertised period including any admin fee which may apply.

 Please DO NOT enter into the payment plan for the reason that you CAN’T AFFORD the ACADEMY – I will not waive, cancel or delay charges going forward, and you will be deemed to have contracted to the FULL Payment once you have paid your initial instalment.

 Please note that action will be taken to recover any unpaid portion of the full cost.
 Access to the program will be withdrawn immediately for non-payment and may not be reinstated.